Mortal Kombat: Armageddon: Plot

 In Edenia, the sorceress Delia has a vision of the future where the forces of good and evil will engage in a final battle of Mortal Kombat that threatens to end all realms.
-In an effort to spare the Realms, Delia’s husband Argus (an Elder God) constructs a pyramid where the battle will take place and has his sons, Taven and Daegon, put into dormant states in caverns.
-Delia instructs her Elemental, Blaze, to signal their dragons to awaken them just before final battle commences.
+To spare the Realms, Delia's husband Argus (an Elder God) constructs a pyramid where the battle will take place and has his sons, Taven and Daegon, put into dormant states in caverns.
+Delia instructs her Elemental, Blaze, to signal their dragons to awaken them before the final battle commences.

 In the future, Taven is awakened by his dragon Orin in Earthrealm and is told that he and Daegon will be competing against each other in their quest.
-Wishing to speak with his father, Taven teleports to his father’s temple and fights several members of the Black Dragon as well as mysterious warriors in red only to find it deserted.
-He eventually finds a message left to him and Daegon by Argus stating that they will be competing to take his place as an Elder God by defeating Blaze and that he has left weapons for each of them.
-When Taven finds both weapons are missing, he is suddenly stunned unconscious by Sektor.
-Despite being imprisoned on a Tekunin warship, Taven manages to free himself and defeat Sektor before escaping back to Orin’s portal.
+Wishing to speak with his father, Taven teleports to his father's temple and fights several members of the Black Dragon as well as mysterious warriors in red, only to find it deserted.
+He eventually finds a message left to him and Daegon by Argus stating that they will compete to take his place as an Elder God by defeating Blaze and that he has left weapons for each of them.
+When Taven finds that both weapons are missing, he is suddenly stunned unconscious by Sektor.
+Despite being imprisoned on a Tekunin warship, Taven frees himself and defeats Sektor before escaping to Orin's portal.

-Taven then travels to his mother's temple in the mountains where she has left armor for Daegon and himself.
-Upon reaching the Temple, Taven finds that it has been occupied by the Lin Kuei and is forced to fight through their assassins including Frost and their Grand Master Sub-Zero.
+Taven then travels to his mother's temple in the mountains, where she has left armor for Daegon and himself.
+Upon reaching the Temple, Taven finds that it has been occupied by the Lin Kuei and is forced to fight through their assassins, including Frost and their Grand Master Sub-Zero.
 Upon defeating the latter, Taven retrieves his armor and is soon attacked by Dark Lin-Kuei.
 Alongside Sub-Zero, Taven defeats the attackers after fighting both Smoke and Noob Saibot.
-With Taven’s assistance, Sub-Zero reveals the identity of the mysterious warriors attacking him as the Red Dragon and that they are based out of Charred Mountain.
+With Taven's assistance, Sub-Zero reveals the identity of the mysterious warriors attacking him as the Red Dragon and that they are based out of Charred Mountain.

 Upon traveling through the portal, Taven is forced to fight Fujin when the latter warns him to return to Edenia.
-Taven reluctantly defeats the wind god and proceeds to the Red Dragon stronghold and finds Daegon, who is now much older.
-Despite being reunited, Daegon reveals himself as the leader of the Red Dragon and his intention to kill Taven in order to kill Blaze first.
-Taven then fights several enemies and eventually finds Daegon’s dragon Caro, who had been imprisoned and experimented on.
-Upon being freed, Caro reveals that he had accidentally awoken Daegon earlier than planned which resulted in Daegon seeking out and murdering Argus and Delia upon learning the true nature of the competition.
+Taven reluctantly defeats the wind god and proceeds to the Red Dragon stronghold, and finds Daegon, who is now much older.
+Despite being reunited, Daegon reveals himself as the leader of the Red Dragon and his intention to kill Taven and defeat Blaze first.
+Taven then fights several enemies and eventually finds Daegon's dragon Caro, who had been imprisoned and experimented on.
+Upon being freed, Caro reveals that he had accidentally awoken Daegon earlier than planned, resulting in Daegon seeking out and murdering Argus and Delia upon learning the true nature of the competition.
 Hoping to atone for his mistake, Caro informs Taven that Daegon has gone to the Netherrealm and stays behind to destroy the Red Dragon stronghold.